4 Tips for Exploring the Eben Ice Caves in Michigan's Upper Peninsula

 Jesse Land of Things To Do in the U.P. tells us how to have a fantastic Pure Michigan winter adventure at the Eben Ice Caves in Michigan's Upper Peninsula.

 This isn't an attraction where you can pull up in your car, walk a few feet and be done.
 It's not a long hike, but yes, you will have to get out and stretch your legs.
-And for the pet owners out there, yes, the area is pet friendly.
+And for the pet owners out there, the area is pet-friendly.
 Each time I've visited the ice caves I've seen more than a few dogs on the trail.

 The hike from the parking area to the ice caves is about .75 miles.
 The first .25 mile stretch is a very flat walk through a farmer's field.
-And just a note on that, the farmer allows people like you and me to pass through the field at no charge and if the kind family that owns the land ever stopped allowing this, the hike to the ice caves would be much longer.
-In addition to that, the land owners now offer portable bathrooms in the parking area at no charge.
-So, show your thanks by purchasing a hot beverage or a snack at their concession stand if you're able!
+The landowners allow people like you and me to pass through the field at no charge.
+If they ever stopped allowing this, the hike to the ice caves would be much longer.
+In addition, the landowners now offer portable bathrooms in the parking area at no charge.
+Show your thanks by purchasing a hot beverage or a snack at their concession stand if you're able!

-Some form of ice cleats (I like Yaktrax but any of them should help!) can go a long way toward enhancing your Eben Ice Caves experience.
+Ice cleats (I like Yaktrax, but any of them should help!) can go a long way toward enhancing your Eben Ice Caves experience.
 Trust me.
 On any given day, about half the people visiting the caves are wearing cleats, and the other half wish they had them.
 The main reason is that, with ice cleats, you're able to walk around inside the ice caves on relatively sure footing.
 And without them, it's a little treacherous.
 The ice inside the caves is very smooth so traditional rubber boots tend to slide around quite a bit.

-All in all, though it's a bit of a drive out to the ice caves, I'd highly recommend checking them out!
-As far as Michigan ice caves go, these are the most accessible I know of.
+All in all it's a bit of a trek to the ice caves, but I'd highly recommend checking them out!
+As far as Michigan ice caves go, these are the most accessible.

-About the Author: Jesse Land of Things to do in the U.P. on behalf of Travel Marquette Michigan.
+About the Author: Jesse Land of Things to do in the U.P., worked with Travel Marquette Michigan to create this article.